sanducezar94/Crypto-Roullete/README.md

 TO DO & IMPROVEMENTS: (maybe)

-		Deploy roullete smart contract and listen integrate with the server Create a new ERC20 Token which will be used to play the game Create a jackpot pool which will have a chance to pop, rewarding the winners Create a separate room for a Lottery, each ticket bought will contribute to the winning pool with 90% of it's value.
+		Deploy roullete smart contract and integrate with the server Create a new ERC20 Token which will be used to play the game Create a jackpot pool which will have a chance to pop, rewarding the winners Create a separate room for a Lottery, each ticket bought will contribute to the winning pool with 90% of it's value.